embedthis/ioto/README-CLOUD.md

 While an Ioto-enabled device is waiting to be claimed, the Ioto agent will periodically check with the cloud service to see if it has been claimed.

-Once the device is claimed via the Manager, Ioto will display provisioning information.
+Once the device is claimed via the device app, Ioto will display provisioning information.
 For example:

 ```bash